-You use Studio to create course content, problems, videos, and other resources for students.
+You use Studio to create a course structure, and then add problems, videos, and other resources for learners.

-With Studio, you can also manage your schedule and course team, set grading policies, publish your course, and more.
+With Studio, you can also manage the course schedule, identify members of the course team, set the grading policy, publish your course, and more.